Bushel-of-Lemons/LEMO_Vocabulate/README.md

 ## Example usage

 **Important:** All examples assume you are running scripts from the project root directory (`LEMO_Vocabulate/`).
-Use relative paths (e.g., `Dictionary/AEV_Dict.csv`) when specifying file locations.
+Use relative paths (e.g., `Dictionary/2019-07-30 - AEV_Dict.csv`) when specifying file locations.
 You must also specify a dictionary file in CSV format.
-An example dictionary (`AEV_Dict.csv`) is provided in the `Dictionary` folder, which was used in the original [Vocabulate](https://github.com/ryanboyd/Vocabulate) software.
+An example dictionary (`Dictionary/2019-07-30 - AEV_Dict.csv`) is provided in the `Dictionary` folder, which was used in the original [Vocabulate](https://github.com/ryanboyd/Vocabulate) software.

 ```python
 import pandas as pd